valkey-io/valkey-doc/docs/reference/eviction/index.md

 * Use the **allkeys-random** if you have a cyclic access where all the keys are scanned continuously, or when you expect the distribution to be uniform.

-* Use the **volatile-ttl** if you want to be able to provide hints to Redis about what are good candidate for expiration by using different TTL values when you create your cache objects.
+* Use the **volatile-ttl** if you want to be able to provide hints to Valkey about what are good candidate for expiration by using different TTL values when you create your cache objects.

 The **volatile-lru** and **volatile-random** policies are mainly useful when you want to use a single instance for both caching and to have a set of persistent keys.
-However it is usually a better idea to run two Redis instances to solve such a problem.
+However it is usually a better idea to run two Valkey instances to solve such a problem.

 It is also worth noting that setting an `expire` value to a key costs memory, so using a policy like **allkeys-lru** is more memory efficient since there is no need for an `expire` configuration for the key to be evicted under memory pressure.